mdn/browser-compat-data/docs/data-guidelines.md

 This decision was made in [#3953, under the expectation that most users are likely to run the latest minor version of their browser](https://github.com/mdn/browser-compat-data/pull/3953#issuecomment-485847399), but not necessarily the latest version overall.

-## Safari backported releases
+## Backported releases

-Safari has released a number of versions as backports of newer releases.
-These releases have roughly the same features, with exceptions to OS-dependent interfaces such as notifications and media playback.

-These releases include the following:

-- Safari 4.1 is a backport of 5.0
-- Safari 6.1 is a backport of 7.0
-- Safari 6.2 is a backport of 8.0
-- Safari 7.1 is a backport of 8.0
+Some browsers have created backport releases to include all or most of the features in a new major version, targeted for older operating systems.
 If a feature is found to be supported in one of these backport releases, set the verion number to the following major version.
 For example, if a new feature was added in Safari 7.0 and it is present in Safari 6.1, then the supported version is 7.0 (not 6 or 6.1).

+Known backport releases include the following:

+- Safari
+  - 4.1 is a backport of 5.0
+  - 6.1 is a backport of 7.0
+  - 6.2 is a backport of 8.0
+  - 7.1 is a backport of 8.0

 This decision was made in [#4679](https://github.com/mdn/browser-compat-data/issues/4679) and [#9423](https://github.com/mdn/browser-compat-data/issues/9423).